kannanjayachandran/Full-Stack-Development/05 React Js/Readme.md

 });
 ```

-The `useMemo` hook memoises the value of a function based on its dependencies, whhile `React.memo` memoises the result of a functional component based on its props.
+The `useMemo` hook memoises the value of a function based on its dependencies, while `React.memo` memoises the result of a functional component based on its props.
 We can also use something called `useCallback` to memoise the function itself.

 ### Lazy Loading